TCP8911 : Research Design

 Teaching Rationale And Relationship

-The lecture materials, provided throughout the module and including small associated tasks, provide the substantive content of the module.
-The delivery of these materials and the preparation of the assessment is supported by a series of synchronous online weekly present-in-person sessions.
-These comprise an introductory module talk, three workshops with staff members starting in week 4 and separated by several weeks, a final surgery session, and optional drop-in sessions in the weeks where no other synchronous activity is planned.
+The lecture materials, delivered throughout the module, provide the substantive content of the module.
+The preparation of the assessment is supported by a series of alternative teaching sessions: three workshops with staff members starting in week 4 and separated by several weeks, and a final drop-in session.

 Assessment Methods